nathan-parkinson/linq2db.include/README.md

 linq2db.include adds include functionality through extension methods.
-Simply add
+Simply add the line below to the top of the file.

 ``` c#
 using LinqToDB.Include;
 ```

-to the top of the file and then eager loading can be added to any linq2db `IQueryable<T>` object as shown below
+Then eager loading can be added to any linq2db `IQueryable<T>` object as shown below.
 ``` c#
 var query = from p in db.People
             where